 Their lifespan is unknown in the wild, but blue-gray tanagers have been known to live up to 12 years in human care, and silver-beaked tanagers have been known to live up to 17 years.

-Both species are listed as of least concern on the IUCN Red List of Threatened Species.
+Both tanagers are listed as species of least concern on the International Union for Conservation of Nature's Red List of Threatened Species.
 The silver-beaked is one of the few tanagers to consistently breed in human care.
 They have adapted well to human presence and quickly colonize open areas.